The outdoor barbecue area at the Keith Motel

 • Boutique hotels

-The dynamic duo of Kate Hannaford and Dic Coates have lovingly restored the River Drive Motel in the Gippsland town of Andersons Inlet into a stylish sanctuary with five self-contained rooms, surrounded by an acre of communal gardens.
-Driving in, you’re met with a generous lawn and barbecue area with surprisingly charming touches: a swing hanging from a big shady oak tree, a large closet of classic games like Jenga and Finska, beach towels and sporting equipment, and a smattering of picnic tables and chairs.
+The dynamic duo of Kate Hannaford and Dic Coates have lovingly restored the River Drive Motel in the Gippsland town of Andersons Inlet into a stylish sanctuary with five self-contained rooms that are surrounded by an acre of communal gardens.
+Driving in, you’re met with a generous lawn and barbecue area with surprisingly charming touches: a swing hanging from a shady oak tree, a large cupboard of classic games like Jenga and Finska, beach towels, sporting equipment and a smattering of picnic tables and chairs.

 Advertising